Shahid Afridi: Domestic career

 Afridi was drafted to the Pakistan senior national team after fine performances at the under-19 championship circuit starting the 1994–95 season.
 Playing for the Karachi Whites, he helped his team win the title the following season picking 42 wickets in five matches at an average of 9.59.
 Later that season, Afridi had played against the visiting England A and West Indies Youth teams and a few first-class games for Karachi Whites in the senior National Championship.
 In 2001, Afridi signed a contract to represent Leicestershire.
 In five first-class matches he scored 295 runs at an average of 42.14, including a highest score of 164, and took 11 wickets at an average of 46.45; Afridi also played 11 one day matches for the club, scoring 481 runs at an average of 40.08 and taking 18 wickets at 24.04.
 His highest score of 95 came from 58 balls in a semi-final of the C&G Trophy to help Leicestershire beat Lancashire by seven wickets.
 Derbyshire County Cricket Club signed Afridi to play for them in the first two months of the 2003 English cricket season.

-T20 franchise career
+Franchise career

 IPL career

 Afridi was signed by Deccan Chargers, and played in the inaugural season of the IPL.
 He could only score 81 runs in 10 matches and picked up 9 wickets in the tournament.
 He did not play in the 2nd edition of IPL due to the tense atmosphere after the 2008 Mumbai attacks.